Week 4 HW: Protein Design

 Computational Engineering of the MS2 Lysis Protein (L)

 The MS2 L protein is a 75-amino-acid polypeptide that lyses E. coli by an incompletely understood mechanism.
-Its C-terminal transmembrane (TM) domain inserts into the cytoplasmic membrane and oligomerizes, causing depolarization that triggers host autolytic enzymes to degrade the murein layer.
-Recessive, conservative missense mutations clustered around a conserved LS dipeptide strongly imply L engages an unidentified host protein target rather than simply disrupting the bilayer.
-The dispensable N-terminal domain binds chaperone DnaJ (with solved PDB structures), modulating lysis timing — its removal causes lysis ~20 min earlier.
+Its C-terminal transmembrane (TM) domain inserts into the cytoplasmic membrane and oligomerizes, depolarizing the membrane and triggering host autolytic enzymes to degrade the murein layer.
+Recessive, conservative missense mutations clustered around a conserved LS dipeptide strongly imply that L engages an unidentified host protein target rather than simply disrupting the bilayer.
+The dispensable N-terminal domain binds the chaperone DnaJ (with solved PDB structures), modulating lysis timing; removing it causes lysis ~20 minutes earlier.
 No experimental structure of L exists.

 Goals: